 - The other person's telephone number and email address, if possible

-- A photograph of the other person, if required
+- A photo of the other person, if needed

 Give the person serving the documents:

-- two copies of the Notice of Family Claim — one for the other person and one attached to an Affidavit of Service (Form F15);
+- two copies of the filed Notice of Family Claim — one for the other person (the respondent) and one attached to an Affidavit of Personal Service (Form F15),

-- the other person's address at home and at work;
+- the other person's home and work addresses,

-- the other person's telephone number and email address (so the process server can contact them to arrange a time for service); and
+- the other person's telephone number and email address (so the person serving the documents can contact them to arrange a time for service); and

-If the process server has to use a photograph to identify the other person, you need to swear or affirm that the photograph is a "true likeness of the respondent."
+If the person serving the documents has to use a photo to identify the other person, they need to swear or affirm that the photo is a "true likeness of the respondent."

-The easiest way to do this is to add a short statement to your Affidavit — Desk Order Divorce when you come to it — you'll deal with this form in Step 4: Fill out the next forms.
-You can also fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and comes with an additional fee.
+You can also add a short statement about this to your Affidavit — Desk Order Divorce when you come to it — you deal with this form in Step 5: Fill out the next forms.
+Or, you can fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and costs more money.

 Affidavit of Personal Service

 - Fill out the Affidavit of Personal Service (Form F15), including the date and time they served the documents.